rubypair/rubypair/README.md

 6. Register your application (This makes authentication work) [Register Here!](http://github.com/account/applications/new)
   - Main URL for development may vary some but mine is ```http://localhost:3000``` since I just use Webrick
   - Callback URL is ```http://localhost:3000/auth/github/callback``` adjust your accordingly.
+7. Update your config/app_config.yml with values supplied rom Github's OAUTH app registration
+8. Install MongoDB.
+We recommend using [homebrew](https://github.com/mxcl/homebrew)
-7. There is no 7!
-You should be ready to hack.
+9. There is no 9!